UnitVectorY-Labs/jsonparamunit/README.md

 There are 3 classes that can be used to create the test cases through extension that operate on the JSON Object at different levels of parsing:

-`JsonStringParamTest`: Input is passed a String containing the encoded JSON and output expects a String with the output JSON encoded.
+`JsonStringParamUnit`: Input is passed a String containing the encoded JSON and output expects a String with the output JSON encoded.

 ```java
 String process(String input, String context)
 ```

-`JsonNodeParamTest`: Input is passed as a Jackson JsonNode and output is expected as a JsonNode allowing for flexible handling of the input and output.
+`JsonNodeParamUnit`: Input is passed as a Jackson JsonNode and output is expected as a JsonNode allowing for flexible handling of the input and output.

 ```java
 JsonNode process(JsonNode input, String context)
 ```

-`JsonClassParamTest`: Input and output are both handled as POJOs utilziing Jackson to handle the serliziation and deserialization from the input and output.
+`JsonClassParamUnit`: Input and output are both handled as POJOs utilziing Jackson to handle the serliziation and deserialization from the input and output.
 A complete example follows giving the following example class being used as both the input and output.

 ```java
 package example;